 Before the introduction of the prognostic cloud scheme (see Chapter 7 'Clouds and large-scale precipitation') water detrained from convection ($D{\rm up}l{\rm up}$) was evaporated instantaneously.
-However with the prognostic cloud scheme water detrained from convection is a source of cloud mass increasing the cloud fraction and water content of clouds.
-Therefore where a is the cloud fraction and \bar{l} the grid-box mean cloud water.
+However with the prognostic cloud scheme, water detrained from convection is a source of cloud mass, increasing the water content of clouds, while the environmental mass flux subsidence is a sink term.
+With Cy43r3 we also include sources/sinks for the precipitating species (rain and snow)